urbanjost/M_uuid/README.md

    `Remember you are unique, just like everyone else.`
 ## DESCRIPTION
-   A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
+   A universally unique identifier (UUID) is a 128-bit number used to identify information on computer systems.
+In particular, they are commonly used to create unique filenames and database and table keys.

    When generated according to the standard methods, UUIDs are for practical purposes unique, without depending for their uniqueness